 Having trouble making a change?
 Two things to consider

-I learned a lot about habits and how to implement change in the last few years – how to create a new habit or routine by picking one really small action to focus on, getting very specific about how and when you will do it, and pairing it with an established habit as a cue to do the new thing, among other strategies.
+I've been learning a lot about habits and how to implement change over the last few years – how to create a new habit or routine by picking one really small action to focus on, getting very specific about how and when you will do it, and pairing it with an established habit as a cue to do the new thing, among other strategies.

-Over the past few weeks I have been reminded of two interesting concepts around how one goes about making changes, and I think they both can be helpful if you are finding it hard to make a certain change or have tried to implement a new habit many times without long-term success.
+In the past couple of weeks I have been reminded of two interesting concepts related to change, both of which can be helpful if you are finding it hard to make a certain change or have tried to implement a new habit many times without long-term success.

 If you are trying to change a habit and it’s proving to be more challenging than expected, it may be worthwhile to consider whether the value you are placing on the new behavior is greater than what you are already getting from your current behavior.

-Considering what is truly, deeply meaningful to you can be helpful for clarifying what behaviors or actions will allow you to uphold your values, and therefore what changes you may (or may not) want to make in your life.
+Considering what is truly meaningful to you can be helpful for clarifying what behaviors or actions will allow you to uphold your values, and therefore what changes you may (or may not) want to make in your life.

-This is definitely not easy to do; it takes time and effort and practice to re-frame a mindset that may be deeply ingrained.
-But if you are able to make even tiny little shifts towards self-acceptance and compassion, you may be surprised by the results.
+This is definitely not easy to do; it takes time, effort, and practice to re-frame a mindset that may be deeply ingrained.
+But if you are able to make even tiny little shifts towards self-acceptance and compassion, you may be surprised by the results :)

 ...for your free 30-minute consultation call, or visit https://calendly.com/meganfschall/consultation-call to get started!